From Childhood Wounds to Adult Healing: Embracing Inner Child Work

 Invitations From Your Inner Child

 Your inner child communicates through feelings, patterns, and responses to the world.
-Tuning in can illuminate areas needing care:
+Tuning in can gently reveal the areas within you that are still asking for care:

 -